googleapis/nodejs-firestore/api-report/firestore.api.md

 // @beta
 function arrayGet(arrayExpression: Expression, indexExpr: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
 // @beta
+function arrayIndexOf(fieldName: string, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayIndexOf(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayIndexOfAll(fieldName: string, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayIndexOfAll(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLast(fieldName: string): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLast(arrayExpression: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastIndexOf(fieldName: string, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastIndexOf(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastN(fieldName: string, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastN(fieldName: string, n: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastN(arrayExpression: Expression, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayLastN(arrayExpression: Expression, n: Expression): FunctionExpression;

+// @beta
 function arrayLength(fieldName: string): FunctionExpression;

 // @beta
 function arrayLength(array: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
 // @beta
+function arrayMaximum(fieldName: string): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMaximum(arrayExpression: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMaximumN(fieldName: string, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMaximumN(fieldName: string, n: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMaximumN(arrayExpression: Expression, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMaximumN(arrayExpression: Expression, n: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimum(fieldName: string): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimum(arrayExpression: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimumN(fieldName: string, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimumN(fieldName: string, n: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimumN(arrayExpression: Expression, n: number): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arrayMinimumN(arrayExpression: Expression, n: Expression): FunctionExpression;

+// @beta
 function arrayReverse(fieldName: string): FunctionExpression;

 // @beta
 function arrayReverse(arrayExpression: Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arraySlice(fieldName: string, start: number | Expression, end?: number | Expression): FunctionExpression;

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @beta
+function arraySlice(arrayExpression: Expression, start: number | Expression, end?: number | Expression): FunctionExpression;

 // @beta
 function arraySum(fieldName: string): FunctionExpression;